The Problem.

 The work that came back wasn’t great.
 But I was able to test their communication skills and test who I wanted to work with and who I didn’t.
 I was able to keep some staff and know that they could be trained and they would be reliable and diligent.
 But I wasn’t able to say, “Do SEO on my website.”
 It wasn’t as simple as that.

-I had to change my mindset.
-What I can outsource?
-What tasks do I have today can I give to someone else?
+I had to change my mindset to what can I outsource?
+What tasks do I have today that I can give to someone else?
 And having a VA there, it’s in the back of my mind, “I’ve got to find work for this person.”
 I was able to start finding small admin tasks and before long start to change my habits and start to delegate.
 If something came up like I had to go through my emails, update a database or do user testing on the website, I was starting to pass along to one of my VA’s.
 Having some success with that, I was starting to free up some of my time.

 Some Success